OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Compliance Process Applies to All Open Source Components

 Your final validation is an important step aiming to prevent releasing code with compliance issues that will be more difficult and/or costly to fix later.
-You always have the obligation to ensure that you are in compliance with all open source component licenses that you have obtained from your suppliers and that you include in your product what your suppliers provide.
+You always have the obligation to ensure that you are in compliance with all open source component licenses that you have obtained from your suppliers, and that you include in your product.
 You also need to be aware of any obligations that transfer onto the receiver as the third-party code arrives.

 Having some form of inbound code audit is extremely useful to get this done.
 This burden does not have to rest on your team.
 For example, some companies and some project teams have a policy that suppliers must include a source code audit report to make your decision-making processes quicker.